squid-cache/squid-cache.github.io/Features/CollapsedForwarding.rst

 }}}
 This option decreases latency on collapsed forwarding by initiating a revalidation request some time before the object becomes stale.
 This avoid having more than one client wait for the revalidation to finish.

-== Internal Design ==
-This effect is achieved by the following primary changes

- 1. On cache misses the new object is made immediately public, allowing new requests to attach to the pending request.
-If the object is later found to be private then the attached requests will all detach and initiate new requests.
- 1. On cache revalidations entry->mem_obj->ims_entry is set to the !StoreEntry of the IMS query, allowing additional requests to optionally attach to the same backend IMS query.
- 1. To avoid objects which for one or another reason gets stuck and does not receive a reply in a timely fashion entry->mem_obj->refresh_timestamp is used to avoid objects which has been pending for IMS reply more than 30 seconds.
- 1. The optional refresh_stale_window also uses the same refresh_timestamp field to keep track of if a revalidation has been initiated or not.

-The stale_hit effect uses the same mechanism by disregarding that the object is stale if there is already a cache revalidation running (ims_entry set).

 == Known issues and shortcomings ==
  * The 30 second window should be tuneable; see Bug Bug:2504.
  * At least in the 2.6 implementation, non-successful responses are not collapsed, leading to the potential for overwhelming the back-end server; see Bug Bug:1918.